jmcrd/How-to-Highlight-or-select-text-in-different-ways-Windows-/README.md

 ### Renaming Files or Folder by Double-Clicking

    - Press win + E and navigate to the location of the file or folder you want to rename.
+   - or you can use my folder where you download from my github.
    - Once you've located the file you want to rename, slowly double-click on its name (not the icon).
    - After double-clicking the file name, the name should become editable, typically highlighted or with a cursor blinking at the end.
 Type in the new name you want for the file.
    - Once you've typed the new name, press the "Enter" key on your keyboard, or click away from the file name area.
 This action confirms the new name and saves the changes.
    - Take a moment to verify that the file has been successfully renamed with the new name you provided.
 The file should now be listed with its updated name in the file manager.

 ### Additional Tips:
    - Ensure you're not double-clicking too quickly, as some systems might interpret this as trying to open the file rather than renaming it.

 ### Pro Tip: Renaming Files or folders with F2 Key Shortcut

-   - Press win + E and navigate to the location of the file or folder you want to rename.
-   - Click once on the file you want to rename to select it.
-Make sure the file name is highlighted.
    - With the file selected, press the "F2" key on your keyboard.
 This action will typically initiate the file renaming mode, allowing you to edit the file name directly.
 Sometimes, depending on your keyboard configuration or system settings, the F2 key alone might not trigger the rename function directly.
 In such cases, you can use the "Fn + F2" key combination.
-   - Once in renaming mode, you'll notice the file name becomes editable, often with the text highlighted or a cursor blinking at the end.
-Type in the new name you want for the file.
+   - Type in the new name you want for the file.
    - After typing the new name, press the "Enter" key on your keyboard.
-This confirms the new name and saves the changes.
-   - Take a moment to verify that the file has been successfully renamed with the new name you provided.

 ### Additional Tips:
 - This method can save time when renaming multiple files sequentially, as you can quickly press F2, type the new name, and press Enter for each file.